Easy Layered Banana Pudding

 Cool Whip- Cool Whip just seems to make everything a little better.
 I like to keep a container in my refrigerator for those times I need just a little extra for my desserts.

 Milk- This is needed to make the Pudding.
+I always use whole milk.
+This yields the best results for me.

 Bananas- You want to use ripe bananas but not mushy bananas.
 Try to find ripe and firm bananas for this recipe.
 Save the mushy bananas for Banana Nut Bread.
 YUM!

-How to Make Delicious Easy Banana Pudding (with Cream Cheese and Cool Whip)
+How to Make Classic Southern Banana Pudding

 Can You Freeze Banana Pudding?